Chapter 17: Shenandoah II: Leadership and Survival

 whatsoever.
 When my old squad and I were together in the same place, we

-would get together during the evening hours and visit.
+would get together in the evenings and visit each other.
 I listened to

 their war stories.
 In time served in the field, I was still one of the

 oldest grunts there.
-For nine months I took people out of an NDP as
+For nine months, I took people out of an NDP as a

 point man and brought them back in one piece.
 Now, however, this little